xlashmar/table_chart/README.md

 morris-labels
 : A list of strings containing labels for the data series to be plotted (corresponding to the values in the ykeys option).
 Labels will be automatically generated if omitted.

+morris-stacked
+: Set to true to draw bars stacked vertically.

 #### Data settings
 For more details on each option see https://github.com/lightswitch05/table-to-json